 How much does a bone marrow transplant cost?

 The final cost of a bone marrow transplant depends upon what type of transplant you are receiving and where you choose to be treated.
-Allogeneic bone transplants are the most expensive, owing to the additional costs of extracting donor material first.
+Allogeneic transplants are the most expensive, owing to the additional costs of extracting donor material first.
 This increased cost also accounts for the test and examinations needed to find a donor match.
 Autologous transplants, however, are significantly more affordable as this donor material is not required, cutting down on time and resources.

 All final costs for bone marrow treatment should include the following: